flutter/website/src/release/breaking-changes/android-java-gradle-migration-guide.md

   which should bring up the following dialog:

 ![Dialog prompting you to upgrade Gradle]({{site.url}}/assets/images/docs/releaseguide/android-studio-flamingo-upgrade-alert.png){:width="50%"}

+Update to a Gradle release between 7.3 through 7.6.2, inclusive.

 **Step 2**: Follow the guided workflow to update Gradle: